Back to Blog

 • Peeks: timed access (2, 5, 10, or 20 minutes)

-• Must state reason before accessing
+• Must state a reason before accessing

-• Optional friction (breathing, stretching)
+• Optional friction (breathing exercise, stretching)

 AppBlock: